-Many people struggling with debt in Ontario have considered filing for personal bankruptcy but are concerned about losing their assets and the consequences that follow.
-In some cases, bankruptcy is the right solution, however, most debt problems can be solved with a Consumer Proposal, the #1 alternative to bankruptcy.
+Many people struggling with debt in Toronto have considered filing for personal bankruptcy but are concerned about losing their assets and the consequences that follow.
+In some cases, bankruptcy is the right solution, however, most debt problems can be solved with a Consumer Proposal, the #1 alternative to bankruptcy. in this article, we discuss what a consumer proposal is, the benefits of a consumer proposal, and the differences between a consumer proposal and personal bankruptcy in Toronto.

 A Consumer Proposal is a way of consolidating all your debts and offering to pay your creditors a smaller percentage of what you owe them.
 It’s a legal agreement you make with the help of a Licensed Insolvency Trustee and is a federally regulated program.
 It also has several advantages over a bankruptcy, whereby you get to keep all your assets, freezes interest charges, stops collection calls, and stops any legal actions made against you.
 Once your consumer proposal is accepted you will make one low monthly payment to your Licensed Insolvency Trustee, who will then distribute the funds to all your creditors.